TempeHS/2025CT_Gabriel.C_name/README.md

 # How I Made Platforms
 To make my platforms for my platformer, I used a simple square sprite and adjusted its transform values to change the size and position.
 I changed the size of each platform to be wider and bigger so it would be easier for the players to use.
 Then I added a Box Collider 2D so the player’s character could walk and jump on top of it which gives the platform collision and makes it solid.

 The sprite renderer lets me control how the platform looks, including the color and layer order.
-I kept the draw mode as simple and used the default material since I only needed basic visuals for my game.
+I kept the draw mode as simple and used the default material since I only used basic visuals for my game

 <img width="321" height="686" alt="Screenshot 2025-11-06 at 2 40 45 pm" src="https://github.com/user-attachments/assets/aff9908a-4ab5-415e-a969-92547a627625" />